nautes-labs/website/src/en/guide/user-guide/clean-environment.md

 If you want to access Nautes API Server using the HTTPS protocol, you need to [import certificates](deploy-an-application.md#import-certificates).

-## Delete Runtime Environment
+## Delete Runtime

-Please choose the specific deletion steps according to the type of environment based on the specific actions performed in the previous sections.
+Please choose the specific deletion steps according to the type of runtime based on the specific actions performed in the previous sections.

-### Delete Pipeline Runtime Environment
+### Delete Pipeline Runtime

-Delete the relevant entities of the pipeline runtime environment, including a pipeline runtime, a code repository, code repository permissions, an environment, a project, and a product.
+Delete the related entities of the pipeline runtime, including a pipeline runtime, a code repository, code repository permissions, an environment, a project, and a product.

 Clone the command-line repository to your local machine.